The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Discussion

 \subsection{Caveats and outlook}

-The smooth scaling of the mean magnetic fields measured by \citet{Kochukhov20} is broadly consistent with the expectation that the flux that forms active-regions increases at least linearly with the rotation rate, or more steeply depending on the exponent $p$ adopted in the model.
-However, the limited sensitivity of Zeeman techniques to cool starspot umbrae is an important limitation when constraining the scaling exponent $p$ of the relationship between the rotation rate and the emerging magnetic flux.
+The smooth scaling of the mean magnetic fields measured by \citet{Kochukhov20} is broadly consistent with the expectation that the AR-producing flux increases at least linearly with the rotation rate, or more steeply as we find ($p\sim 1.9$).
+However, the poor sensitivity of Zeeman techniques to cool starspot umbrae is an important limitation when constraining the scaling exponent, $p$.
 The ratio of spot to facular fields increases with stellar activity level \citep{Shapiro+14,Nemec+22}.
 Because magnetic flux in sunspot umbrae, and to a lesser extent in penumbrae, is likely underestimated due to their reduced continuum intensities, a progressively larger fraction of the total flux may be missed in more active stars.
 Consequently, the scaling exponent obtained here is likely a lower limit to the true scaling exponent.

-In the present study, we did not scale the surface differential rotation, which in general is known to increase mildly with the rotation rate.
+Starspot lifetime estimates from photometric surveys \citep{Giles17} provide a related observational constraint.
+We note that FEAT-based photospheric-diagnostic simulations \citep[e.g.][]{Nemec23} can derive spot area fractions from the magnetic images, and that photometric variability amplitude -- used by \citet{Giles17} as a proxy for spot size -- may also reflect the degree of AR nesting \citep{Isik20,Karapinar26}.

+In the present study, we employ fixed solar differential rotation and meridional flow profiles (shape and amplitude) for all rotation rates.
+Observational data suggest that surface differential rotation increases mildly with rotation rate in G-type stars \citep{Balona16}, while meridional flow remains observationally unconstrained for stars other than the Sun.
 Enhanced surface shear would cause stronger flux cancellation along elongated polarity inversion lines in active regions, leading to weaker surface-averaged fields than predicted by our model \citep{Isik07}.
 Accounting for this effect would therefore require an even steeper scaling of the emerging flux with rotation, again implying that the inferred exponent $p$ likely exceeds two.
+Both effects are likely second-order in the context of the rotation-magnetism scaling, with the emergence rate being the dominant factor, but their quantitative impact remains to be explored.

+We assumed a solar-like cycle for all the stellar rotation rates considered, and averaged the mean unsigned field over 100 days around the activity maximum.
+The cycle period is fixed as an input parameter, independent of rotation rate, while the initial polar field scaling (Eq.~\ref{eq:Bpol-rot}) serves to maintain internal consistency by preserving the observed correlation between polar field strength and cycle amplitude \citep{Cameron10}.